wakoliVotes/lingoken/courses.md

 # Learn and Master Kenyan Languages

 Kenya is home to a rich tapestry of over 42 languages, each with its unique charm, grammar, and cultural depth.
-Whether you're connecting with your roots, broadening your linguistic skills, or exploring a new culture, our courses are tailored to help you dive into the heart of Kenya's diverse languages.
+Whether connecting with your roots, broadening your linguistic skills, or exploring a new culture, our courses are tailored to help you dive into the heart of Kenya's diverse languages.

 ## Why Learn with Us?